I’m a Postdoctoral Research Scientist at Meta.

-Before graduate school, I studied at Columbia, where I earned a BA in Computer Science and Economics.
+Before that, I studied at Columbia University, where I received a BA in Computer Science and Economics.

 Working Papers